lantua/CommonCoding/Sources/LNTBinaryCoder/Format.md

 - Tag: The tag shared among items.
 - Header: The header shared among items.

-### Single-Value Container
+## Single-Value Container

 This section includes all supported single-value container.
-The headers of these containers consists of only the tag, the rest are payloads.
+The headers of these containers consists of only tags, the rest are payloads.

 Note:
-This is different from `SingleValueDecodingContainer` and `SingleValueEncodingContainer`, which is transparent to the format.
+This is different from `SingleValueDecodingContainer` and `SingleValueEncodingContainer`, which are transparent to the format.

-#### Nil
+### Nil

-`nil` is stored as a single (optional) tag `0x01`:
+`nil` is stored as an empty block.
+If the block is not empty, the first byte will be the tag, `0x01`.

 ```
 *--------*